Ade0luwa/PROG8051_ASSIGNMENT1/README.md

 3) A user can track and know the status of the pet and any point in time
 4) Neglecting your pet will also reflect in its status.

+SETUP INSTRUCTIONS

+1) Navigate this repository on GitHub

+2) Clone the repository

+3) Run the application on your IDE

 DEMO GUIDE ON HOW TO INTERACT WITH THE VIRTUAL PET SIMULATOR APPLICATION

 This is a guide on how to interact with the application after cloning and setting it up on your device.
 A video link demonstration is also attached below.